jbetz-jhu/CovariateAdjustmentTutorial/Estimands_of_Interest.md

 ### Restricted Mean Survival Time

 Another estimand that may be of interest is the restricted mean survival time (RMST).
-This estimand is the average time-to-event (e.g. life expectancy when mortality is the event of interest) from baseline to a pre-specified point in time, denoted $\tau$.
-The interval $[0, \tau]$ is called the time horizon.
+This estimand is the average time-to-event (e.g. life expectancy when mortality is the event of interest) from baseline to a pre-specified point in time, denoted $$\tau$$.
+The interval $$[0, \tau]$$ is called the time horizon.
 This is given by taking the area under the survival function over the time horizon:

 $$RMST = E[min\{ Y, \tau \} \vert a] = \int_{0}^{\tau} S_{0}^{(a)}(t) dt$$